AdaCore/spark2014/lrm/source/mapping-spec.rst

 .. todo:: The declare annotation SPARK is used to control the generation of proof rules for composite objects.
 It is not clear that this will be required in
    |SPARK|, so this section will be updated or removed in future.
+   To be completed in the Milestone 4 version of this document.

 Always_Valid assertion
 ~~~~~~~~~~~~~~~~~~~~~~